Computer keyboard: Menu key

-The Menu key or Application key is a key found on Windows-oriented computer keyboards.
+The or Application key is found on Windows-oriented computer keyboards.
 It is used to launch a context menu with the keyboard rather than with the usual right mouse button.
 The key's symbol is usually a small icon depicting a cursor hovering above a menu.
 On some Samsung keyboards the cursor in the icon is not present, showing the menu only.
 This key was created at the same time as the Windows key.
 This key is normally used when the right mouse button is not present on the mouse.
 Some Windows public terminals do not have a Menu key on their keyboard to prevent users from right-clicking (however, in many Windows applications, a similar functionality can be invoked with the Shift+F10 keyboard shortcut).

 Number pad

 Many, but not all, computer keyboards have a numeric keypad to the right of the alphabetic keyboard, often separated from the other groups of keys such as the function keys and system command keys, which contains numbers, basic mathematical symbols (e.g., addition, subtraction, etc.), and a few function keys.
 In addition to the row of number keys above the top alphabetic row, most desktop keyboards have a number pad or accounting pad, on the right hand side of the keyboard.
 While num lock is set, the numbers on these keys duplicate the number row; if not, they have alternative functions as engraved.
 In addition to numbers, this pad has command symbols concerned with calculations such as addition, subtraction, multiplication and division symbols.
 The enter key in this keys indicate the equal sign.